The $2+1$ convex hull of a finite set

-The polyconvex hull $K^{pc}$, defined by noticing that minors are rank-one affine functions is the canonical outer approximation to the rank one convex hull $K^{rc}$.
-In some useful, but scarce, examples, $K^{pc}$ agrees with $K^{rc}$, but already examples of three matrices shows that $K^{pc}$ can be strictly larger.
-Just in passing we remark that in general dimension, the object of desire of the vectorial calculus of variations quasiconvex hull $K^{qc}$ is known to agree with $K^{rc}$ for some subsets of matrices.
-However, building on the famous \v{S}ver\'{a}k counterexample explicit sets whose rank-one convex hull is strictly contained in the quasiconvex hull \cite{Sverak92, Muller96, Miltonbook} can be built.
-See \cite{Muller99,FaracoSzeke08,HarrisKirchheimLin18} for positive results.
+The polyconvex hull $K^{pc}$ is a well known outer approximation to the quasiconvex hull $K^{qc}$, which is an outer approximation to the rank one convex hull $K^{rc}$.
+In some useful, but scarce, examples, $K^{pc}$ agrees with $K^{rc}$, but in general it is strictly larger.

-In practise, quasiconvex functions give more restrictive outer approximations.
-However, there are very few functions that are known to be quasiconvex but not polyconvex.
-A prime example was discovered by \v{S}ver\'{a}k in \cite{Sverak91, Sverak92} (see also \cite{Faraco-Zhong}).
-These examples are easily shown to be rank-one convex as the local maximum of two rank-one convex function is rank-one convex as in standard convexity.
-This is not longer true for quasiconvexity and thus the proof of its quasiconvexity is much less flexible.